dev-scripts/prakashbhandari.com.np/content/posts/execution-order-of-select-sql-query.md

 **7. LIMIT :-**  Limit the number of return data.

 Sometimes **DISTINCT** is also used after **SELECT** and before **ORDER BY** setps to eliminate duplicated values.
 However, this may need to process large volumes of data and as a result, the query runs slowly.
 Generally, it is recommended to avoid using **SELECT DISTINCT** and simply execute the **SELECT** statement with desired columns.

+Not every select query needs to have all the parts that I explained above.
+It's depend upon our requirement.
+Sometime we might be writing complex queries by joining multiple tables with complex filters and sometimes we just write simple select query with single table.